Ease of Use

 Paxful allows you to buy Bitcoin (BTC) with a crazy amount of payment options in the UK (>300).
 Registration takes a few minutes and the interface is intuitive and easy to use too.

 Paxful is a US-based company which was founded by Ray Youssef and Artur Schaback in 2014.
-They have more than 2 million registered users across the world.
-They currently have a 4* Trustpilot rating with 401 reviews.
+They’re not a small company either – with more than 200 employees spread across their offices in the US, Hong Kong, Estonia, and the Philippines.
+At the time of writing, they have more than 4.8 million registered users around the world.

 How Does Paxful Work?